Brand development that increases sales velocity, guaranteed.

 Every organization changes and grows throughout its lifecycle; everyone accepts that.
 Packaging materials change; new technologies cause product-use to differ from how they once were; certain ingredients in food products become sought-after, or the general public avoids them.
 Brands that change due to growth rather than desperation are inherently more trustworthy.

 When you unveil a drastic new brand identity, logo, and packaging structure to an existent brand, it appears to the public that your organization is pandering to a specific demographic out of a misguided desire to seem relevant and “hip.”
-Jumping onto packaging design trends that do not align with how consumers perceive your company negatively impacts brand consistency.
+Jumping onto packaging design trend that do not align with how consumers perceive your company negatively impacts brand consistency.

 It’s more cost-efficient to rebrand systematically